-2 With regard to the submission of contributions, all contributions to ITU-T meetings (normal, delayed, temporary documents, and liaison statements) should, as far as possible, be sent using electronic means; if no such facilities are available to the contributor, submission of paper only copies is acceptable.
+2 With regard to the submission of contributions and temporary documents (including liaison statements), all documents to ITU-T should, as far as possible, be sent using electronic means; if no such facilities are available to the contributor, submission of paper only copies is acceptable.

-Electronic submission facilities include e-mail, FTP via drop box or web, and the ITU web-based interface.
+Electronic submission facilities include e-mail and the ITU web-based interface.
 Detailed information and instructions for these methods are maintained by TSB on the ITU-T website and disseminated periodically via TSB circular.
-Electronic submissions shall be backed up by paper submissions sent via facsimile (or by mail if facsimile is not available), in order to verify that originator's formatting is retained.

-Contributions shall be addressed to TSB and copied to the SG chairman and vice-chairman, working party chairmen and concerned rapporteur(s).
+Contributions shall be addressed to TSB and copied to the study group chairmen and vice-chairmen, working party chairmen and concerned rapporteur(s).